scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         will fixup the maxp values when it generates the font, but there might be some existing fonts with buggy 'maxp' values).
     -   Oops.
-When changing the weight of a glyph and retaining the counter sizes, fontforge would push two entries onto the undo stack rather than one.
+When changing the weight of a glyph and retaining the counter sizes, websharpstudios would push two entries onto the undo stack rather than one.
 (So the user would have to do Edit-\>Undo twice to get back to where s/he started from).
     -   Added several new python methods to font.